napalm-automation/napalm-salt/README.md

 Configuration enforcement for NTP peers (Example)
 =================================================

-In the SLS file of the device append the following lines:
+In the Pillar file of the device append the following lines:

 ```yaml
 ntp.peers: